Sarah-Bue/lonely-galaxy/README.md

 [Back to top ⇧](#lonely-galaxy)

 ## Acknowledgements
-- Code Institute and the Slack community for their support and motivation.
+- Code Institute, its tutors, and the Slack community for their support and motivation.

 - Marcel, my mentor, for his feedback and encouragement.